 More importantly, the revision will negate multiple transactions made on the same day, to the same merchant.
 If the cardholder makes multiple transactions to the same merchant on the same day, only the highest spend transaction will be taken into computation for cashback – and the total transaction count will be one regardless of actual transactions made to that merchant on that day.

 However, UOB will increase the monthly cashback pool for the Yolo card, from RM120,000 currently to RM160,000 moving forward.
 Note that cashback is awarded on a first come, first served basis to cardholders that fulfils the cashback requirements.

-UOB is also removing JomPay transactions from cashback eligibility for this UOB credit card.
-One of the very few cards to offer cashback for JomPay transactions, it looks like another card is scratched off this already small list.
+UOB is also removing JomPay transactions from cashback eligibility for the Yolo card.
+One of very few cards to offer cashback for JomPay transactions, it looks like another card is scratched off this already small list.
 That said, it does seem like Grab transactions will no longer be disregarded from cashback.

 The sweeping changes to the UOB Yolo Visa credit card changes the nature of the card quite fundamentally.
 While the number of transactions required to unlock cashback has been reduced, the cashback rate and cashback amount have also been reduced.
 There is good news, as the inclusion of Contactless transactions offers another avenue to earn cashback – just don’t use it on petrol, utility, or telco payments as those are not eligible.